 What does your character want?
 This is an important question to answer because it determines what your protagonist hopes to achieve by the story’s end.
 If the goal, or outer motivation, is written well, readers will identify fairly quickly what the overall story goal’s going to be and they’ll know what to root for.
 But how do you know what outer motivation to choose?

-Character’s Goal (Outer Motivation): Trying Again When One Has Previously Failed
+Goal (Outer Motivation): Trying Again Despite a Past Failure

 Forms This Might Take: